The risk of venture capital investments is 100%

 Management, technological risks

 The quality of the management of venture companies included in the portfolio of the Company is crucial for the success of the investments of the Company.
-Although the Investment Manager will use his expertise and experience in assessing the quality of the management, the Company has to fully rely on the management of the companies contained in the Company’s investment portfolio.
+Although the Company will use its expertise and experience in assessing the quality of the management, the Company has to fully rely on the management of the companies contained in the Company’s investment portfolio.

 Furthermore, no assurance can be given that the management will be successful in handling the technological risks, which are inherent in projects of startup companies.
 Research might not lead to satisfactory results and technological improvements or changes by competitors might endanger the successful launch of a product or service.

 The accounts of the Company’s subsidiary are maintained in US Dollars and the Net Asset Value per share is also published in US Dollars.
 The Company’s investments are usually made in US Dollars.
-Any investment in other currencies than the US Dollar might lead to positive or negative impacts on the Company’s performance in its consolidated annual financial statements, including its statement of comprehensive income.
-The Company’s consolidated financial statements are presented in US Dollars.
-The fluctuation of foreign currencies could substantially impact the net asset value per share.
+Any investment in other currencies than the US Dollar might lead to positive or negative impacts on the Company’s performance in its annual financial statements, including its income statement.
+The Company’s IFRS financial statements are presented in US Dollar.
+The fluctuation of foreign currencies could substantially impact the Net Asset Value per share.

 Political, regulatory risks